Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Carlos A. Rodriguez - Automatic Data Processing, Inc.

-Yeah, we're still on track.
+Yes, we're still on track.
 We feel pretty good.
 I think, Jan, may have the...

 Jan Siegmund - Automatic Data Processing, Inc.

-Yeah, we're steered away from the digital numbers here, but we're committed to substantially complete the migrations in our-market space by the end of the fiscal year.
+We're steered away from the digital numbers here, but we're committed to substantially complete the migrations in our-market space by the end of the fiscal year.
 And I think we're going to have a few stragglers into the first quarter, but substantially we are on plan with those migrations.

 Carlos A. Rodriguez - Automatic Data Processing, Inc.